mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 ```

-- To populate the database and provide some sample data, add a `SeedData.cs` class file to the `Models/Data` folder.
+- To populate the database and provide some sample data, add a `SeedData.cs` class file to the `Models` folder.

 ```
 using Microsoft.EntityFrameworkCore;